tiNa5113/GapminderWord-Insight/README.md

 # GapminderWorld-Insight
-Explore global socio-economic dynamics over time with the Gapminder World dataset.
-This repository contains Python scripts and Jupyter Notebooks for in-depth analysis of key metrics such as income per person, life expectancy, and more, across different countries.
-Uncover trends through visualizations and statistical analyses, gaining valuable insights into the evolving landscape of our world.
+Hello there, Have you ever thought about how our world has changed over the years?
+Discover how the world has changed over time using the Gapminder World dataset.
+In this repository, we dig deep into important numbers like income per person and life expectancy across various countries.
+See trends through pictures and numbers, and get valuable insights into how our world is evolving.
 ## Features
 ### Visualizations:
-Comprehensive charts and plots illustrating global trends.
+- Comprehensive charts and plots illustrating global trends.
 ### Statistical Analysis:
-In-depth insights through statistical metrics.
+- In-depth insights through statistical metrics.
 ### Correlation Studies:
-Explore relationships between various socio-economic factors.
+- Explore relationships between various socio-economic factors.
 ## Data Sources
-Gapminder world and kaggle
+- Gapminder world and kaggle
 ## Libraries
+- Pandas
+- NumPy
+- Matplotlib
+- Seaborn